Barbie Forteza: Philanthropy

 Forteza celebrated her birthday with kids of the Philippine Children Medical Center in 2014.
-She is one of the goodwill ambassadors for Smile Train Philippines. and she made a surprised visit to Smile Train Philippines Christmas Party and brought gifts to the children in 2018.
+She is one of the goodwill ambassadors for Smile Train Philippines.
+In 2018, she made a surprise visit to Smile Train Philippines Christmas Party, bringing gifts for the children as part of the event.

-Forteza and her on-screen partner David Licauco were named as newest ambassadors Save the Children Philippines in 2024.
+Forteza and her on-screen partner David Licauco were named as newest ambassadors Save the Children Philippines in 2024, an NGO which helps improve the lives of the children.

-In April 2025, she's an advocate for fitness and health and joined back to back charity fun-run for the benefit of I Want to Share Foundation which helps children with cancer and finished a 5 kilometer run for Takbo Babae for woman's advocacy.
-She also completed a 10 kilometer run for Save the Children Philippines which helps improve the lives of the children.
+In April 2025, she joined a back to back charity fun-run for the benefit of I Want to Share Foundation which helps children with cancer and finished a 5 kilometer run for Takbo Babae for woman's advocacy.
+She also completed a 10 kilometer run for Save the Children Philippines.

 Personal life

 Forteza previously dated actors Miguel Tanfelix and Kiko Estrada.

-She was in a long-term relationship with actor Jak Roberto from 2017 to 2024.
+She was in a relationship with actor Jak Roberto from 2017 to 2024.
 The couple first worked in the romantic comedy TV series Meant to Be.